Draw a floor plan of your home:

 Outside meeting place:

 A meeting place is necessary in order to account for all occupants and quickly identify anyone who may be missing.
 Choose a meeting place that everyone will remember.
 Your meeting place must be a safe distance from the house.
 A tree, light post, or a neighbour's house are all good choices.
 In the event of an emergency, all occupants should go directly to the meeting place.
-No one should go back into a burning house!
+Once outside, stay outside.
+Never go back into a burning building under any circumstances.

 Call the fire department from a neighbour's home: